kbirk/esper/README.md

         console.log( 'Shader sources loaded and program instantiated' );
     });

-Multiple sources can be provided as arrays and are concatenated together in the provided order.
+Multiple arguments can be provided as arrays and are concatenated together in the same order.
 Common code can also be shared between shaders and is appended at the top of the source.

-    // Create shader object and using source urls (also supports source code strings). var shader = new esper.Shader({
+    // Create shader object and using source URLs (also supports source code strings). var shader = new esper.Shader({
         common: 'uniform highp float uTime;'
         vert: [